sirloon/mvcgi/README.md

 It contains different sections:

 * "dumper": tells the studio where to get data from

   - "data_url" : a string, or a list of strings, containins URLs.
                  Currently supported protocols are: http, https, and ftp. http/https must not be mixed with ftp (only one protocol supported)

   - "uncompress": true|false. tells the studio to try to uncompress downloaded data.
                   Currently supports zip, gz, bz2 and xz format.

-  - "release": optional.
+  - "release": Optiona.
 Format: "module:function", refers to a function returning a string as a release.

                By default, if not provided, dumper will try to